 Leading the pack, the Mueller 5-Liter Vegetable Washer performed very well in the battery of tests our lead reviewer threw at it.
-Though it is slightly more expensive than average, its benefits far outweigh the few dollars more in cost.
-The ease of getting the unit to spin at a high rate of speed led to an impressive amount of water removal, especially in ridding kale and blackberries of their excess water after a rinse.
+While it's slightly above average in price, its unique benefits outweigh the added expense.
+The unit was a breeze to get up to a high spin rate, which allowed for an impressive amount of water removal.
+We especially appreciated the ability of this model with freshly rinsed kale and blackberries.
 After two consecutive five-second spins, it managed to average 96.5% water removal across the four types of plants tested.
 The lid fits securely on the bowl while offering trouble-free clean-up.
 Although its braking button was small, it still easily stopped after a fast-spinning operation.

 Not everything was perfect, though.
 Perhaps this unit could benefit from a redesign on the colander.
 In both the dirt test and its ability to be cleaned, the colander created issues that caused it to lose points.
-Despite this, other units still performed far worse, and this product more than made up for lower scores after receiving perfect scores in the water removal, ease of spinning, and ease of braking tests.
+Despite this, this product more than made up for lower scores after receiving perfect scores in the water removal, ease of spinning, and ease of braking tests.
 If you are looking for the best overall spinner on the market, our team believes that the Mueller Vegetable Washer is the answer!

 Many factors led to this unit placing well in our review, with just a few exceptions.
-The OXO Good Grips proved to be the best push-button style model in our review.
-The push-button fits well into the palm of a hand, and the downward force tends to make spinning operation very simple.
+The OXO Good Grips proved to be the best push-button style model in our fleet.
+The push-button fits nicely into the palm of a hand, and the downward force tends to make spinning operation very simple.
 The included brake button worked well and did not require excessive force to stop.
-Cleaning up was quite easy because unlike other units that require you to remove a screw, this product's lid simply pulls apart.
-The colander did not have sharp edges, which also added to positive marks for ease of cleaning.
+Cleaning up was relatively easy because unlike other units that require you to remove a screw, this product's lid simply pulls apart.
+The colander did not have sharp edges making it easier to clean.
 In our water and dirt removal tests, this unit performed above average.

-In future iterations of this model, it would be nice to see anti-slip pads on the bottom of the unit as well as a slight redesign of the way the colander fits between the bowl and the lid.
+In future iterations of this model, it would be nice to see anti-slip pads on the bottom of the unit.
+We also believe the product would benefit from a redesign of the way the colander fits between the bowl and lid.
 The anti-slip pads would help the unit to slip less on smooth surfaces.
 The colander failed to stay in place at higher speeds.
-This causes the unit to wobble a bit, and, unfortunately, our reviewer found that this caused the colander to scuff the clear acrylic salad bowl.
+This creates a wobble in the unit, which has the potential to scuff salad bowls.
+Unfortunately, our lead reviewer's favorite salad bowl fell victim to this imperfection.
 Though these factors are worth being aware of, the benefits far outweigh the drawbacks of this unit.

-The Cuisinart CTG-00-SSAS was very surprising.
+The Cuisinart CTG-00-SSAS was surprisingly impressive, given its small size.
 Though it is smaller than many of the other choices in this review, it managed to remove water and dirt very well.
-The colander securely fit within the bowl, and the non-slip pads on the bottom of the bowl allowed for fast operating speeds.
+The colander securely fit within the bowl, and the non-slip pads on the bottom stabilized the bowl during high-speed spinning.
 The clip to secure the colander onto the bowl does take an extra second or two, but it fastens easily.
-One nice feature, which only one other appliance in our round-up has, is a hole in the top of the lid — for adding more water as you spin.
-So, once the lid is secure, you don't need to take it off until the greens are truly cleaned.
+One nice feature, which only one other appliance in our round-up has, is a hole in the top of the lid.
+The hole allows you to add more water during operation.
+Once the lid is secure, you don't need to take it off until the greens are fully cleaned.
 Additionally, the crank arm is ergonomic.
-All of these factors combined to make fast-spinning operation a breeze.
+All of these factors combined to make fast-spinning easier.

-The one factor where the Cuisinart performed less than ideal was in braking.
-Because of the smaller lid, sometimes the unit was difficult to hold securely after spinning at higher speeds.
-The best way to avoid this issue is to spin the colander just a bit more slowly than top speed.
+We found the main limitation of this model was its braking performance.
+Sometimes the unit was difficult to hold securely after spinning at higher speeds because of the smaller lid.
+The best way to avoid this issue is to spin the colander slightly slower than top speed.
 This one small issue, however, was not a deal-breaker.
 This product won't let you down, especially if you want to save a little space in your kitchen for other appliances.

 If you are looking for a spinner with a small footprint, then the Prepworks by Progressive Collapsible 3-Quart is a good choice.
 Though it underperformed in many of the tests our reviewer put it through, it still functions adequately in most situations.
-This spinner excelled in the ease of cleaning category.
+This spinner was very easy to clean.
 The silicone walls of the colander may have contributed to inferior marks in the water removal and dirt removal metrics, but they did prove easy to clean.
 Those same silicone walls are also what allow this product to collapse and nest very efficiently.